 This policy applies to Edge Grove School Trust Ltd ("the School"), which includes the EYFS setting.
-This policy is reviewed and updated annually (as a minimum) and is available on the School website.
+This policy is reviewed and updated annually (as a minimum) by the Deputy Head (Pastoral) and is available on the School website.

 This policy has regard to the following guidance and advice: